 Women in Computer Science (WiCS)

-WiCS encourages, guides, and provides outreach to female undergraduates, graduate students, and post-docs within computer science, as well as faculty and staff.
+WiCS encourages, guides, and provides outreach to gender-diverse undergraduates, graduate students, and post-docs within computer science, as well as faculty and staff.
 Membership is open to anyone–inside or outside CS@CU–interested in promoting women in computer science.

 Women in Science at Columbia (WISC)